markuswagnergithub/SBSEcourse/README.md

 ## Assessment

 There are three group assignments (each worth 10%), and two rounds of spotlight lights + essays (each round worth 35%).
-In each round, the students will briefly present a recent conference article, and they summarise and criticise it in a report.
+In each round, the students briefly present a recent conference article, and they summarise and criticise it in a report.

 ## Reuse of Material